shindavid/AlphaZeroArcade/README.md

 There are then a few third-party dependencies that are not available in conda/pip that you must download manually.
 Currently, these are libtorch, EigenRand, and tinyexpr.
 The script `extra_deps/update.sh` downloads those packages and installs them in the `extra_deps/` directory.
 You can install them  into `extra_deps/` by running the script or by manually running a subset of the install commands from the script as needed.
-Alternatively you can install them elsewhere.
+Alternatively you can install them elsewhere, or point to existing locations if you already have one or more of these packages installed on your machine.

 If you wish to test against third-party reference agents for Connect4 or Othello, you need to download other packages and build those separately as well; more on that later.